 EIGA requires you to disclose gifts received by you, your spouse, and your dependent children from any source other than the U.S. Government during the applicable reporting period.
-A "gift" means any payment, forbearance, advance, rendering or deposit of money, or anything of value, unless consideration of equal or greater value is received by the donor.
+A "gift" means any payment, forbearance, advance, rendering or deposit of money, or anything of value, unless the donor receives consideration of equal or greater value.
 The term "gift" includes, but is not limited to, tangible items, gratuities, discounts, services, training, transportation, lodging, meals, or entertainment.
-Generally, this reporting requirement does not apply to gifts received by your spouse or dependent children if the gift was given to them totally independent of their relationship to you and given without your knowledge or acquiescence.
+Generally, this reporting requirement does not apply to gifts received by your spouse or dependent children if the gift was given to them independent of their relationship to you and given without your knowledge or acquiescence.

-Report all gifts received by you, your spouse, or your dependent children from any one source during the reporting period that aggregated more than \$390 in value (CY 2019).
-Do not aggregate gifts given to separate recipients (e.g., separate gifts to you and your spouse) by the same source for purposes of determining if the gifts meets the threshold amount.
+Report all gifts received by you, your spouse, or your dependent children from any one source during the reporting period that aggregated more than \$415 in value (CY 2021).
+Do not aggregate gifts given to separate recipients (e.g., separate gifts to you and your spouse) by the same source for purposes of determining if the gifts meet the threshold amount.